ShipmasterKyle/.github/README.md

 I'm also [@ShipmasterJame](https://github.com/ShipmasterJame) <-- The account I use to upload stuff from vsc.
 Usually my commits come from here.

-I own Silver Team, a roblox group that makes Sonic Earth nd HedgeBurst Engine and Cube Enix an Organization created to make a powerful console to run Scratch Games.
+I own Silver Team, a roblox group that makes Sonic Earth and HedgeBurst Engine and Cube Enix an Organization created to make a powerful console to run Scratch Games.

 ### Cool Projects
 1. [Crouton](https://github.com/dnschneid/crouton) - Brings Linux Operating Systems to ChromeOS.